 Since 2009, these companies have taken off.
 According to Tech Crunch, a website dedicated to the tech industry, in 2016, Uber provided roughly 5.5 million rides daily.
 Uber has reached five billion completed trips since its inception.
 As of 2017, Lyft provides about 1 million rides per day.
 With so much ride sharing traffic on the roads, unfortunately, it leads to human error, car crashes and ride sharing injuries.

-What The Law Says About Ridesharing
+What The Law Says about Ridesharing

 What to do if it happens to you?

-So what do you do if you are either hit by an Uber or Lyft driver or in a crash while using these ride-sharing apps?
+So what do you do if you get hit by an Uber or Lyft driver or in a crash while using these ride-sharing apps?
 First, your physical well-being is most important.
 If you need medical attention and have the ability to call an ambulance, do so.
 This is the most important issue.

 Next, if healthy enough to do so, begin taking photographs and videos of the entire scene.
 Photograph the damage to your car and the Uber or Lyft driver’s car that caused the crash.
 Also, be sure to get the driver’s name and which company the driver is driving for.
 Such pictures, videos, and information can be important pieces of evidence that can help assist you in getting maximum value for your personal injury claim.

 In addition to taking pictures, obtain the names and contact information for any witnesses who saw the crash.
 In the legal world, uninterested witnesses who have no ties to the case can be very important.
 Insurance companies will expend a significant amount of time and energy attempting to discredit your recollection of the events leading up to the accident.
 Thus, witnesses can reinforce your testimony to assist in holding the driver and company financially and legally responsible.